hx2A/whitney-example-code/README.md

 #### Position Data

 There are two ship position message types: [PositionReport](https://www.navcen.uscg.gov/ais-class-a-reports) messages and [StandardClassBPositionReport](https://www.navcen.uscg.gov/ais-class-b-reports) messages.
 These messages contain information about each ship's location, heading, and speed.
-The data for these messages is typically accurate for ships that are underway (moving).
+The data for these messages is typically accurate for ships that are underway (actively moving).
 The data may be inconsistent for ships that are not underway.
 To manage this I filtered out ships with speeds below a low threshold.
 Note that ships that are not underway can still move as the water around them moves.

 The transmission time for these messages is variable.
 To get the current position of any ship, the best approach is to store the position data timestamps and estimate using the last position report's location, speed, heading, and the current timestamp.